mostafa-elgendy22/Restaurant-Simulation/README.md

-# Restaurant-Simulation-Project
+# Restaurant-Simulation
-A simulation of operation of a real restaurant using various Data Strucutes.
+A simulation of the operation of a real restaurant using various Data Structures.